fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_io_and_text/02_stream_redirection.md

 error message
 ~~~

-We can redirect specific streams to ignore their contents:
+We can redirect specific streams.
+Here we redirect to null device to ignore any content:

 ~~~
 $ ./program 2>/dev/null